onc-healthit/lantern-back-end/endpointmanager/README.md

 Manages the configuration variables for all of the Endpoint Manager services.

+### Endpoint Linker

+Links endpoints to organizations, either by the NPI ID (preferred), or by the organization name.

 ### Endpoint Manager

 Handles the object models and database storage for the endpoint information that Lantern is gathering.

+### Fetcher
+Contains parsers for the different endpoint list formats that Lantern takes in.
+Selects the correct endpoint list parser and adds the endpoint list information to the database.

 ### FHIR Endpoint Querier

 Adds a list of endpoints to the database.

+### Helpers

+Contains helpful functions that are used commonly throughout the project, such as a string array contains function and a fail on error function.

+### History Pruning

+Prunes the fhir_endpoints_info_history table to remove consecutive duplicate endpoint entries older than the 2x the LANTERN_PRUNING_THRESHOLD environment variable and deletes any associated validation table entries.

+### JSON Export

+Creates a JSON export file by formatting the data from the fhir_endpoints_info and fhir_endpoints_info_history tables into a JSON file formatted as specified in the `shinydashboard/lantern/fhir_endpoints_fields_json.md`.

 ### NPPES Querier

 Reads in a CSV file of NPPES data.
 You can find the latest monthly export of NPPES data here: http://download.cms.gov/nppes/NPI_Files.html

+### Send Endpoints

+Gets current list of endpoints and sends each one to the capabilityquerier queue.
+It continues to repeat this action every time the query interval period has passed.

+### Smart Parser

+Creates a model for smart responses so they can be parsed and analyzed.

+### Test Helper

+Contains helpful functions used in testing throughout the project.

+### Versions Operator Parser

+Creates a model for the versions operator response and makes the version and default version information easily accessible within the code.

+### Workers

+Contains the code needed for creating, starting, and stopping workers used to parallelize processing.

 ## Building and Running